Doom II: Master Levels for Doom II

-Master Levels for Doom II is an official expansion pack for Doom II which was released on December 26, 1995 by id Software.
+Master Levels for Doom II is an official expansion pack for Doom II which was released on December 26, 1995, by id Software.
 The CD contains 20 WAD files created by various authors under contract.
 There is also a bonus called Maximum Doom consisting of over 3,000 homebrew levels.
+Romero wrote about the origin of the expansion in 2023.
+Back in 1995, some retailers were selling disks in stores that simply contained many Doom WADs scraped from the internet.
+Though the levels were available for free online, many players had slow internet access at the time and so would purchase the disks, which were "selling like hot-cakes".
+Realising this, id decided to officially license a similar disk by approaching mappers and commissioning them for levels, in addition to the large shareware collection.
+More broadly, the disk was part of an effort by Romero to diversify id Software's income at a time when much of the team was waiting for the Quake engine to be ready.
 Reviewer Ed Dawson for PC PowerPlay praised the quality of the levels, but noted the "uniformly medium size" of the commercial levels and the high purchase price for predominantly shareware content.

 No Rest for the Living

 No Rest for the Living is an expansion pack developed for the release of Doom II on Xbox Live Arcade for the Xbox 360.
-It was developed by Nerve Software, under the direction of id Software.
+It was developed by Nerve Software, under the direction of id Software and was released on May 26, 2010.
 It consists of eight regular levels and one secret level.
 It is also included in the 2012 Doom II release from Doom 3: BFG Edition, as part of Doom Classic Complete for the PlayStation Network, and has been released as a free add-on for the 2019 Unity engine port of Doom II.
 Although no detailed plot information is given, this expansion appears to take place after the main campaign of Doom II.
 Brandon James, president of Nerve Software, said this expansion was designed to be played on Ultra-Violence difficulty, contains "a plethora of secrets to find," and "is geared toward a more hardcore experience."

+Legacy of Rust

+Legacy of Rust was developed by id Software, Nightdive Studios, and MachineGames.
+Released on August 8, 2024, Legacy of Rust is the first official episode since Doom II to feature brand-new enemies/weapons.
+The new episode is divided into two chapters, "The Vulcan Abyss" and "Counterfeit Eden," which contain a combined total of 16 maps.